code-troopers/wicket-routes-mount/README.md

 # Special notes

 The implementation provided here is open for pull request or further integration into WicketStuff.

+Thanks to Cloudbees buildhive for providing a free Jenkins instance.

 # Copyright and license